 As trained caring professionals, often we think of self-care as “selfish” or something that we do after we’ve taken care of our other “duties”, “responsibilities” and “obligations”.

 Just for a moment, I invite you to think of self-care in a different way.
-I invite you to consider that your knowledge and practice of self-care is essential in creating a healing relationship with your patients, and creating a healing environment in your clinic, operating room, or hospital.
+I invite you to consider that your knowledge and practice of self-care is essential to creating a healing relationship with your patients and creating a healing environment in your clinic, operating room, or hospital.

 I have a new mantra as I create my life and offerings to the world: “You’ve gotta live it to give it.”
 Until we can connect with what is common to all human experience, we cannot be fully compassionate toward our patients and authentically promote the state of wellness and health we claim to be guiding them toward.

-Here are 5 principles of self-care to get you started:
+Here are five principles of self-care to get you started: